lrasata/infra-trip-planner-webapp/README.md

 - [ ] Enable Auto-scaling on AWS Fargate
 - [ ] Audit performance of TripDesignAPI and leverage caching strategy
 - [ ] For `prod` and `stage` envs, integrate Certificate Manager and WAF
-- [ ] For monitoring purpose on TripDesignAPI, deploy [Monitoring services](https://github.com/lrasata/monitoring-services) built with Prometheus and Grafana
+- [ ] For monitoring purpose on TripDesignAPI, deploy [Monitoring services](https://github.com/lrasata/monitoring-services) built with Prometheus and Grafana --> define value
-- [ ] Deploy the frontend [Trip Planner Web App](https://github.com/lrasata/trip-planner-web-app) on S3 + CloudFront

 ## 🔍 Gotcha -  what I have learned
 - ✅ *RDS Password Surprise:* Always provide a strong, non-trivial password to AWS RDS — even for testing.
 A weak password like postgres may be silently rejected by AWS, and RDS will auto-generate a new password, saving it in AWS Secrets Manager.
 Check this under DB Instance > Configuration > Master credentials ARN.